Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/doc/README.md

 - **Interface Segregation Principle (ISP)**: favor small, specific interfaces over large, general ones.
 Narrow interfaces are easier to mock and lead to more focused tests.
 - **Dependency Inversion Principle (DIP)**: depend on abstractions, not on concretions.
 This allows unit tests to supply fake dependencies instead of requiring live ROS publishers or hardware.

-In the context of ROS 2, **SRP** and **DIP** are especially important: separating algorithmic logic from communication logic makes algorithms independently testable, and depending on abstractions allows us to swap real ROS inputs for mocks during unit tests.
-Together, these principles support not only testability but also long-term maintainability and adaptability of the code.
+In ROS 2, **SRP** and **DIP** are the most critical.
+Separating algorithmic logic from middleware allows algorithms to be validated independently, while abstracting dependencies makes it straightforward to substitute real inputs with mocks during tests.

+A recommended practice is to implement core algorithms using ROS-agnostic libraries such as `Eigen` for linear algebra or `PCL` for point cloud processing.
+This reduces coupling to ROS distribution APIs, increases portability, and ensures that the algorithm can be maintained and tested independently of the ROS version in use.

 ### Example